-HTTP 504 status code means a proxy server (also known as gateway) didn’t receive the response from the upstream server (also known as application server) in a timely manner.
+HTTP 504 status code means a proxy server (also known as gateway) didn’t receive the response from the upstream server (also known as origin server) in a timely manner.

-Having a proxy server in front of the application server is a common pattern in production web apps.
-Web servers are more efficient/capable in terminating TLS connections, dealing with slow clients, compressing requests, and serving static files quickly.
-Some popular web servers used as proxies are Apache, Nginx, and Caddy.
+Having a proxy server in front of the application (upstream) server is a common pattern in production web apps.
+Web servers (acting as reverse proxies) are more efficient in and capable of terminating TLS connections, dealing with slow clients, compressing requests, and serving static files quickly.
+Some popular open-source software used as proxies are Apache, Nginx, HAProxy, Varnish, and Caddy.

-When proxying requests to the upstream server, make sure you send the following HTTP headers from the web server:
+When proxying requests to the upstream server, make sure you send the following HTTP headers from the web server to the upstream:

 X-Forwarded-For X-Forwarded-Host X-Forwarded-Port X-Forwarded-Proto X-Real-Ip